 Overview of Hand Disorders

-Some other disorders that affect the hands and fingers, including fractures, other injuries, rheumatoid arthritis, tendinitis and tenosynovitis, De Quervain syndrome, Raynaud syndrome, finger clubbing, complex regional pain syndrome, and certain birth defects, are covered elsewhere.
+Some other disorders that affect the hands and fingers include fractures, other injuries, rheumatoid arthritis, tendinitis and tenosynovitis, De Quervain syndrome, Raynaud syndrome, finger clubbing, complex regional pain syndrome, and certain birth defects.

 Hand and finger deformities include swan-neck deformity, boutonnière deformity, and Dupuytren contracture.
 These deformities may be caused by an injury or may result from another disorder (for example, rheumatoid arthritis).